better-bear

 Quality Assessment

 The project is actively maintained, with its most recent push occurring today.
-It uses the standard, permissive MIT license and has accrued 44 GitHub stars, indicating a fair level of community adoption and trust.
-A minor quality drawback is the lack of a description in the repository metadata, though the actual documentation is robust.
+It enjoys a solid baseline of community trust with 50 GitHub stars and is safely covered under the permissive MIT license.
+The only quality drawback is the lack of a description in the repository metadata, which slightly hinders discoverability, though the external documentation and README are excellent.

 Verdict